yuanbei/Nars-Wiki/Quick-Start-Guide.md

 ## III.
 Launcher

 ### Welcome frame
 Once the jar file is running, you will be greeted by the OpenNARS launcher.
 This lists a variety of applications that allow for interaction with a NARS agent.
-In addition, the launcher provides links to the wiki, website, and communication channels.<br/>
+In addition, the launcher provides links to the wiki, website, and communication channels.<br/><br/>
 ![image](https://user-images.githubusercontent.com/24262360/52943113-63620a00-333a-11e9-9adb-fbc175f8ed34.png)

-<br/>  For now, the most important of these is the ‘Main GUI’ option.
+<br/>For now, the most important of these is the ‘Main GUI’ option.